0xDaniiel/NodeJS/Guide.md

 - Now to run the server we use `npm start`

 - Next we install nodemon package using `npm install nodemon` to keep the file running
+- In the package.json, rename node server.js to nodemon server.js
+- When you run npm start, nodemoin watches it, so we don't have to constantly restart our server

+**Running a file with .env**

+- Use a `--env-file=.env` flag in your package.json
+- use the PROCESS keyword {varies with programming languages}